KhromeM/GenAIBackend/README.md

 # A backend for genAI applications

 # To dos

-## Get rid of meddy speceific stuff and make it general and deployable for future projects
+## Get rid of meddy specific stuff and make it general and deployable for future projects (70% done)

-    ### remove tests for deleted code, then make tests pass
+    ### remove tests for deleted code, then make tests pass (80% done)

 ## Rewrite ws code

 ## rewrite design doc